milkey-mouse/BamboozLED/README.md

-# `boblight`
+# BamboozLED

-`boblight` is a compositor for [Open Pixel Control](http://openpixelcontrol.org/) servers.
+BamboozLED is a compositor for [Open Pixel Control](http://openpixelcontrol.org/) servers.
 It proxies the commands to another OPC server while adding one additional command that accepts RGBA pixels instead of plain RGB.
-This allows multiple clients to connect and push pixels at the same time with `boblight` blending each buffer together and sending them to the target server.
+This allows multiple clients to connect and push pixels at the same time with BamboozLED blending each buffer together and sending them to the target server.

 # Installation

-    git clone --recursive https://github.com/milkey-mouse/boblight; cd boblight
+    git clone --recursive https://github.com/milkey-mouse/bamboozled; cd bamboozled
     make && sudo make install

 ## Running on startup

 ### Config file

-Create a config file for `boblight` at `/etc/boblight.json`:
+Create a config file for BamboozLED at `/etc/bamboozled.json`:

     {
         "listen": ["127.0.0.1", 7891],